MicrosoftDocs/azure-aks-docs/articles/aks/virtual-nodes-cli.md

 ## Enable the virtual nodes addon

+> [!Note]
+> If you have an existing Azure Kubernetes Service Cluster create that uses Azure CNI for the Advanced Netowrking you should be able to enable virtual nodes as an add-on using the CLI.

 * Enable virtual nodes using the [`az aks enable-addons`][az-aks-enable-addons] command.
 The following example uses the subnet named *myVirtualNodeSubnet* created in a previous step.

     ```azurecli-interactive